katniny/Auride/CONTRIBUTING.md

 - Please don't argue about requested changes
    - If someone requests a change, please change it.
 If you feel strongly that your original way is better, calmly explain way but do not argue about it.
       - Please note that grammar corrections are not arguable or something to be discussed.
 Discussing about phrasing is okay, but if we ask you to change something small (e.g "were" to "we're"), please do.
-      - e.g. "please make this comment easier to read" should not be argued nor discussed about.
+      - e.g., "please make this comment easier to read" should not be argued nor discussed about.
 An implementation can be discussed.
 - When contributing, please update `/public/assets/js/versioning.js` and `updates.html`
    - Please note that this is required.
    - Format for versioning.js: